elifaltundag/stuttering-facts/README.md

 ## Technologies
 * HTML & CSS
 * JavaScript
-* Node.js
 * VS Code
 * Command line
 * Git & Github

 ## Further Improvements
 More functionality
-* Combine with HTML and CSS and turn it into a website
 * Add a "share your fact" part where users can input data
 * See previous fact(s)
+* Separate facts and advices

 More content